PIMFA Women’s Symposium 2026

 Closing the stream, we will reflect on the sessions of the day, and our chair’s key takeaways from the conversations that took place – as well looking ahead to what is coming on Day 2!

-Break before Gala Dinner
+Break before Networking Dinner

 After a day of intense content, we would like to ensure our delegates can get a breather where they can, and this break is designed to allow delegates to return to hotel rooms to change if they are staying, or just to sit down for a drink and a chat.